ankmud01/ReadMe-Generator/README.md

 ```

 ## License
-MIT
+GNU GPLv3

 ## Usage
-This project will be used to generate read me files based on user input
+This project will be used to generate readme file based on users input

 ## Collaborators
-Ankit Mudvari, Google
+Ankit Mudvari, Google, NPM

 ## Test
 To run test, run the following comand:<br>